Legal Advice for Public Records — 17 results

 Determine What it is That You are Looking For As a citizen, many things about government may concern you (i.e., taxes, safety, policies, zoning, etc.).
 You need to focus on exactly what... more

 Written by attorney Donald Gallick, over 3 years ago.

-Written by attorney Michael Reiter, about 3 years ago.
+Written by attorney Michael Reiter, over 3 years ago.

 Are records of complaints disclosable public records in California under the Public Records Act?